grpc/grpc-dotnet/examples/README.md

 ## Certifier

 The certifier shows how to configure the client and the server to use a [TLS client certificate](https://blogs.msdn.microsoft.com/kaushal/2015/05/27/client-certificate-authentication-part-1/) with a gRPC call.
+The server is configured to require a client certificate using [ASP.NET Core client certificate authentication](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/certauth).

 ##### Scenarios:

 * Send client certificate with call
 * Receive client certificate in a service
+* Client certificate authentication
+* Authorization with attribute on service

 ## Worker